albernazf/cordova-smtp-client/README.md

 Simple pluging that sends an email with or without attachments without prompt the user.

-## ps.
-IOS is working Android is under development

 ## Using

 Install the plugin using your any plugman compatible cli